East Kemptville Tin

 Current Activities and Future Plans

-Avalon is currently in commercial discussions with several parties interested in new sources of supply of tin concentrate or interested in tin development opportunities.
+In January 2019, Avalon extracted a bulk composite sample to begin a pilot-scale ore sorting plant.
+Avalon is currently in commercial discussions with several parties interested in new sources of supply of tin concentrate or interested in tin development opportunities; however, the project is currently inactive until Avalon secures full surface rights to the property.

 Environment, Permitting and Community